 By industry, the main factors to the expansion in GDP growth were mining (+5.2 percent, driven by oil and gas extraction, iron ore mining and coal mining); rental, hiring and real estate services (+2.8 percent, supported by property operators and real estate services); financial and insurance services (+1.3 percent, driven by increases across all subsectors); construction (+1.2 percent, led by increases in construction services and residential building); public administration and safety (+1.0 percent) and health care and social assistance (+0.9 percent).
 In contrast, negative contributions came from agriculture, forestry and fishing (-2.3 percent) and professional, scientific and technical services (-1.2 percent).

 Through the year, the economy grew 2.5 percent, accelerating from a downwardly revised 1.9 percent expansion in the June quarter of 2015.
 An expansion was seen in final consumption expenditure (+2.9 percent) while investment declined by 4.9 percent.
 In trend terms, the largest contributors came from financial and insurance services (+0.5 percentage points), health (+0.3 percentage points) and mining (+0.3 percentage points).
 In contrast, the largest detractors were manufacturing (-0.1 percentage points).

-Real gross domestic income was flat, while the volume measure of GDP increased by 0.5 percent, the difference reflecting a decrease of 2.5 in the terms of trade.
-Real net national disposable income decreased by 0.3 percent compared with 2.2 percent for GDP.
+Real gross domestic income was flat, while the volume measure of GDP increased by 0.6 percent, the difference reflecting a decrease of 2.9 in the terms of trade.
+Real net national disposable income decreased by 0.5 percent.
+Through the year the income fell 1.2 percent compared with 2.3 percent growth for GDP.